Easy Sourdough Burger Buns (Same-Day Recipe!)

 SHAPE:

-9. Once the dough has at least doubled in size, punch the top of the dough to remove all the air bubbles.
-Then, place the dough on a lightly floured work surface.
+1. Once the dough has at least doubled in size, punch the top of the dough to remove all the air bubbles.
+Then, place the dough on a clean work surface.

-11. Pull the corners of the dough towards the center, flip, and then roll each piece of dough into a round, tight ball.
+3. Pull the corners of the dough towards the center, flip, and then roll each piece of dough into a round, tight ball.
+Place the shaped buns on a baking sheet lined with parchment paper.
 Repeat until all the rolls are shaped.

 BAKE: